 When looking online, express an interest in any properties that look like they could be suitable.
 Where possible always secure viewings by phone.
 Contacting individuals and agencies by email rarely results in a reply and when it does it is often too slow; someone else has pipped you to the post.
 If you are calling an agency and leaving a message always state your name and leave your contact number twice.
 You have to make it as easy for them as possible.
 You need them more than they need you.

 If you are searching for somewhere as a group make sure you have discussed what you are looking for before you start house hunting.
 Decide what is essential (e.g. number of bedrooms) and what features can be compromised on (e.g. would you all be willing to live further away from your college or work in exchange for a lower price?)
 Avoid any arguments by establishing these facts, in particular costs (rent, bills and transport costs) early on.

 3. Have all the necessary paperwork

 Attend viewings with all documents (and photocopies of documents) that you might need.
 You will probably be asked to show payslips, work contracts, bank details and references (preferably from previous landlords).
 It is becoming increasingly difficult for students, the unemployed and young families to find somewhere so make sure you have everything that they might ask for.
 They will probably want someone who can move in straight away and begin paying rent immediately.
 Be prepared for this.
-Very rarely will you be able to secure a place in May for arrival in September.
+Very rarely will you be able to secure a place in May and move in in September.

 4. Present yourself well

-Following on from this always present yourself well.
+Always present yourself well.
 Speak to the landlord or agency representative and try to build up a rapport.
 Engage with the process and appear interested.
 Treat viewings, open viewings in particular, as you would a job interview.
 Dress well, not necessarily suit and ties but clean, presentable clothing.
 Show yourself to be someone who has a serious interest in the property and that you will be a reliable tenant who will always pay rent on time.

 5. Have your deposit ready